Nilgiri Mountain Railway: Operators

 The NMR and all of its assets, including the stations, the line, and the track vehicles, belong to the Government of India and are managed by the Ministry of Railways.
 The Southern Railway performs the day-to-day maintenance and management, but several programs, divisions and departments of the Indian Railways are responsible for operating, maintaining and repairing the NMR.

 Rack and pinion

-Between Mettupalayam and Coonoor, the line uses the Abt rack and pinion system to climb the steep gradient.
+Between Kallar and Coonoor, the line uses the Abt rack and pinion system to climb the steep gradient.
 The NMR is the only rack railway in India.